Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 In Traditional Chinese Medicine (TCM), Jing is the foundational treasure that translates to our primal essence or life force energy.
 Jing is our "savings account" of long-term energy, which is depleted through excess stress, worry, exhaustion, overwork, lack of sleep, and childbirth.
 Jing is connected with longevity, vitality, sexual energy, and creative powers, and can be nourished and preserved using tonic herbs and adaptogens such as Cordyceps mushroom, Reishi mushroom, He Shou Wu root, Eucommia bark, and more.

 During pregnancy, kidney Jing is greatly depleted as the mother transfers her Jing energy to the baby during childbirth and breastfeeding.
 It is vital to decrease any stressors in your life wherever possible to assist the preservation and replenishment of Jing.
-One way to rebuild Jing is through the consumption of the placenta, which has been utilized for centuries by women and is now having a Renaissance due to companies encapsulating the placenta for easier consumption.
+One traditional way to rebuild Jing is through the consumption of the placenta, which has been utilised for centuries by women.

 Understanding Placentophagia

 Consuming the placenta is a common practice in traditional communities and traditional medicine systems.
-In Western cultures, however, it is often viewed as odd or revolting and considered dangerous since the placenta is typically discarded as waste after birth.
+In Western cultures, however, it is often viewed as unusual since the placenta is typically discarded as waste after birth.

-In Traditional Chinese Medicine (TCM), women would consume the placenta after giving birth to reclaim vital nutrients lost during birth that were used to build the placenta.
-The traditional method involves cooking the placenta in boiling water with other Jing and Qi nourishing herbs such as He Shou Wu, Rehmannia, and Schizandra berry.
-This potent elixir is then stored and consumed in the following weeks.
+In Traditional Chinese Medicine (TCM), women would consume the placenta after giving birth to reclaim vital nutrients used to build the placenta.
+The traditional method involves cooking the placenta with other Jing and Qi nourishing herbs such as He Shou Wu, Rehmannia, and Schizandra berry.
+This preparation is then stored and consumed in the following weeks.

 • Oats